13AccentVA/Win10-Hosts-File-DNS-Ad-Blocker/README.md

 **Step 2:**

-- Change the Ad-List #, URL (has to be a txt file), and "%desktop%#.txt" so it doesn't match other lines.
+- Change the Ad-List #, URL, and "%desktop%#.txt" so it doesn't match other lines.
 - So the next on should look like this:
 ```
 ECHO Downloading Ad-List 5